padrinobook/padrinobook/chapters/sessions.md

 ```

-Now we can simply use the `error` variable in our view:
+Now we can use the `error` variable in our view:

 ```ruby